sunil16/artelus-website/README.md

 # Artelus website

-This is artelus website using Vuejs framwork with Html, Css, Javascript, Bootstrap.
+This is artelus website using Vuejs fraemwork with Html, Css, Javascript, Bootstrap.

 ### Tech